MerosCrypto/Meros/docs/Protocol/Lattice.md

 Once the Receive has been confirmed, the Send's amount is added to the sender's Account's balance.

-`Receive` has a message length of 136 bytes; the 32 byte sender, the four byte nonce, the 32 byte input, the four byte mintNonce, and the 64 byte Ed25519 signature.
+`Receive` has a message length of 136 bytes; the 32 byte sender, the 4 byte nonce, the 32 byte input, the 4 byte mintNonce, and the 64 byte Ed25519 signature.

 ### Data